1968 − Pioneering concept

 2020 − Tracing the coronavirus

-Richard Neher and his colleagues were recognized as leaders in monitoring the spread and evolution of coronavirus.
+Richard Neher and his colleagues were recognized as leaders in monitoring the spread and evolution of the coronavirus SARS-CoV-2.
 They used Nextstrain, an open-source web application that analyzes viral genomes and visualizes the spread of viruses over space and time, to track the COVID-19 pandemic.

-Biozentrum researchers will move into an ultra-modern building with a state-of-the-art infrastructure.
-They will study how living systems are designed and redesigned and write the next chapter in the history of the Biozentrum.
+The Biozentrum researchers moved into an ultra-modern building with a state-of-the-art infrastructure.
+Here, the researchers study how living systems are designed and how they can be re-designed, thus writing the next chapter in the history of the Biozentrum.

 © Atelier Fontana, Basel